Bloodborne Pathogens 161

 Occupational Safety and Health Administration

 OSHA.
-A government agency under the U.S. Dept. of Labor that sets the standards for working conditions in the United States.
-OSHA ensures that employees work in safe and healthy environments.
+A government agency under the U.S. Department of Labor that sets the standards for working conditions in the United States.
+The Occupational Safety and Health Administration ensures that employees work in safe and healthy environments.

 Other potentially infectious materials.
 Materials other than blood that can harbor bloodborne pathogens.
 OPIMs include cerebrospinal fluid, the liquid found in the brain and spine.